riteshvg/tlp/content/posts/04-09-2023_JS Basics_Part2.md

 ```

-###### using event delegation
+###### Using Event Delegation

 According to (scaler.com)[https://www.scaler.com/topics/event-delegation-in-javascript/], event delegation is a pattern for efficiently handling events.
 Events can be added to parent element instead of adding to every single element.
 Because of the event bubbling phenomenon every time someone clicks on any element, the action bubbles up to its parent until it reaches the document element.

 This means we attach the `eventListener` method to the document object.
-Browser will listen for clicks on any element inside the document node.
+The browser will listen for clicks on any element inside the document node.
 When a click occurs, it will bubble up the action to the parent until it reaches the document node.
 We can then use a callback function to listen for specific conditions using `event.target.matches` method.
 Here is how it works:

-We attach the event listener to the document node.
-In the call back function, we use CSS selector to check if the clicked element's CSS matches the condition and if it does then fire the method

 ```
 document.addEventListener('click', function (event){